Welcome to the Michaeli lab

 Postdoctoral Fellow

-Pradeep completed his Ph.D. at National Institute of Plant Genome research, New Delhi, India, where he worked on the role of hypoxia-induced Nitric oxide in plant protection against Pathogens.
+Pradeep completed his Ph.D. at the National Institute of Plant Genome Research, New Delhi, India, where he worked on the role of hypoxia-induced Nitric oxide in plant protection against Pathogens.
 Currently, Pradeep is interested in deciphering the autophagy-ethylene crosstalk.

 You?